2026/04/17

 In the following video a teapot made of 149210 tetrahedra is generated from a regular surface-bounded mesh.
 Fifty tetrahedra are removed each frame.
 After each removal the mesh is traversed in search of “islands” - groups of adjacent tetrahedra which share no faces with other groups - which are indicated by color.

 I am beginning work on an FEM based model for deforming and fracturing physics objects.
-Such a model requires that objects to be composed of assemblies of tetrahedrons (theoretically FEM could work on more complex element shapes than the tetrahedron, but I will make no such attempt :P).
+Such a model requires that objects to be composed of assemblies of tetrahedrons.
+This post contains a high level overview of the datastructures and algorithms I’m experimenting with.

 2017/06/12